kjhass/PublicKB/Backup/restarting-simple-backup-service.md

   "sticky": false
 }}}

-In order to restart Simple Backup Service on your system, please follow the instructions below for Linux and Windows accordingly.
+In order to restart Simple Backup Service on your system, please follow the instructions below for Linux and Windows, respectively.

 ### Linux
 Restart the application’s service with the following command: